New-age ground, big ambitions

 Kenya v West Indies, World Cup, February 1996

-Maharashtra won two consecutive Ranji titles in 1940 and 1941, and they made it to two more finals - the last of which was 20 years ago.
-They remain a second-string Ranji side and were placed in Group B in 2012-13.
+Maharashtra won two consecutive Ranji titles in 1940 and 1941, and they made it to three more finals - the last of which was in 2013-14.
+In the 2016-17 season, they had a mid-table finish in Group B.